Average rate of return definition

 Problems with the Average Rate of Return

-The key flaw in this calculation is that it does not account for the time value of money.
-Cash flows in later periods are worth less than cash flows in more recent periods.
-In addition, it can be difficult to create reliable cash flow estimates for future periods, especially when there is no historical basis for the estimates made.
+• Does not account for the time value of money.
+The average rate of return does not account for the time value of money.
+Cash flows in later periods are worth less than cash flows in more recent periods, but this is not included in the measurement.

 Related AccountingTools Courses